dreamking60/d3-start-to-finish-leanpub/manuscript/25 State management.md

 }
 ```

 Each action has a block of code which updates the state accordingly.
-At the end of `action` the `update` function (or similar) is called which triggers a redraw of the whole application.
+At the end of `action` the `update` function is called which triggers a redraw of the whole application.

 Let’s look at a full example.